 |Regulations||Less stringent||More stringent|

 Although some bottled water comes from springs, more than 25% of bottled water comes from the municipal supply.
 Natural mineral water and spring water is bottled at the source and may not be subject to any processing except the introduction of carbon dioxide.
 However, some bottled water comes from other sources, including municipal supplies, and can be treated with UV light to kill bacteria, filtration, and ion exchange to get rid of excessive minerals.
 No residual disinfectant is included.

-Tap water goes through many stages of processing.
+Tap water, which can be hard or soft, goes through many stages of processing.
 First, all dirt and other particles are removed through coagulation.
 Alum and other chemicals are added to attract the dirt particles, which then sink to the bottom.
 The water then passed through filters and layers of sand, gravel and charcoal to remove even smaller particles.
 A small amount of chlorine is added to kill any bacteria or micro-organisms and placed in a closed tank or reservoir.
 It is then carried to homes through pipes.

 Water bottles are made from virgin petroleum, a fossil fuel, and fossil fuels are burned in order to fill and distribute the bottles.
 Some bottles need to be shipped internationally.
 According to Food and Water Watch, the plastic in these bottles needs up to 47 million gallons of oil per year to produce.
 According to the Container Recycling Institute, less than 20% of bottles are recycled, and bottled water produces up to 1.5 million tons of plastic waste each year.

 Costs vary depending on the state and brand, but bottled water can cost 1000 times more than tap water.
 Most municipal water costs less than 1 cent per gallon, while a bottle of water typically costs over $1 for 20 ounces.